 When I first came to Macau, someone explained to me this monument was the “tail of a dragon”, one that expands from Lisboa Hotel in Macau, through the bridge, and to the small Taipa hill.
-Although the story is a bit more complex than plain “Feng Shui”, there’s something more factual about this colossal white monument: the various murals curving through the hill represent detailed scenes of life in Macau in different time periods.
+Although the story is a bit more complex than plain “Feng Shui”, there’s something more factual about this colossal white monument.
+The various murals curving through the hill represented detailed scenes of life in Macau through different time periods.
 If there’s a monument that represents the mix of cultures, this is it.
-Created by Portuguese sculptor Dorita Castel-Branco, the 300-meter-high monument was completed in 1985 and it was inspired in the compass and boats used by the Portuguese sailors, the rickshaws on the streets, the landmarks of Macau’s architecture, the traditional handicraft industry, the customs such as the dragon and lion dances and lanterns festivals, and the beautiful Chinese silk suits.
+Created by Portuguese sculptor Dorita Castel-Branco, the 300-meter-high monument was completed in 1985 and it was inspired by the compass and boats used by the Portuguese sailors, rickshaws on the streets, landmarks of Macau’s architecture, traditional handicraft industry, customs such as the dragon and lion dances and lanterns festivals, and the beautiful Chinese silk suits.
 All of them are there, represented in a handmade-sculpture.

 Tip: Take advantage of the view!
 Get there before the sunset and see the beautiful skyline of Macau.
 There’s a viewpoint there.

 Statute and gravestone for Colonel Nicolau de Mesquita, Saint Michael Cemetery